Guillermo Lasso: Political positions

 Lasso said that "life has made [him] liberal".
 However, when asked if he identified with that term, he replied that he does not place himself on any ideological ground, but believes in "good ideas".
 He responded in the same way when asked if he was from the right or the left.
 His public agenda includes classic liberal points such as the defense of the division of powers to limit government and of fundamental rights such as freedom of the press.
+His Think tank Fundación Ecuador Libre has links with Libertarianism and shared common spaces and agendas at the regional level with other organizations which are part of the Atlas Network.

 He has also expressed himself in favour of reducing taxes, state debt, and increasing the minimum wage with the announced aim of increasing productivity and employment in the private sector.
 On the tax on capital outflows, he thinks that it is a tax on capital income, and he has committed himself to eliminating at least nine taxes if he is elected president.
 Lasso also was accused of supporting reducing the minimum wage from $400 per month in 2020 to $120 per month; however, that was a statement taken out of context from an interview he gave in March 2020 in the middle of the pandemic, while suggesting letting businesses recruit unemployed poor single mothers so they could at least get some income.

 Lasso has declared himself an admirer of José María Aznar's Silent Revolution, a series of reforms implemented by the former Prime Minister of Spain.
 On foreign trade, he has said that he favours a greater opening of trade with Ecuador's major partners, the United States and the European Union so that national producers have greater export opportunities.